Flying Termites vs. Flying Ants: Differences & Identification Guide | Western Pest Control

 If you notice flying insects in or around your home, especially during the spring or early summer, it's important to act quickly but calmly:

-• Don’t panic—but don’t ignore it.
+• Don't panic, but don't ignore it.
 Even a few swarmers can indicate a larger colony nearby.

 • Collect samples.
 Try to save a few dead insects or wings for accurate identification.